simplyalam/neural-network-library/README.md

-# csgull-csgo-ai
+# neural-network-library
-CSGull is an AI created for the Valve game, Counter Strike: Global Offensive.
-It used OpenCV, Keras, and is developed in Python.
+A simple feed forward neural network created with NumPy and pandas.